lucdoe/opengateway/README.md

 ![](./docs/CleanArchitecture.jpg)
 Clean Coder Blog.
 (2023).
 Cleancoder.com. https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html

 Our interpretation of the architecture and the actual CLEAN architecture booth aim to achieve separation of concerns.
+Secondly, it must be loosely coupled because the API Gateway operates in a Microservice environment.
+The low coupling of the API Gateway to the services allows for simplified isolation, understanding, and testing of individual components.
+It keeps the API gateway separate from the Services so each is individually deployable.

 #### SOLID Principles